monohaus/expansion_tile_list/README.md

 # Expansion Tile List

-The `ExpansionTileList` widget is a container for the `ExpansionTile` widget that allows you to create a list of tiles.
-It provides additional features that empowers you to customize the appearance of the tiles and control their expansion programmatically.
+The `ExpansionTileList` serves as a container for the `ExpansionTile` widget, enabling the creation of a list of tiles.
+It offers additional features that allow you to customize the appearance of the tiles and control their expansion programmatically.

 [![pub package](https://img.shields.io/pub/v/expansion_tile_list)](https://pub.dev/packages/expansion_tile_list)
 [![pub points](https://img.shields.io/pub/likes/expansion_tile_list)](https://pub.dev/packages/expansion_tile_list/score)